777arc/textbook/content/filters.rst

 1. Finite impulse response (FIR)
 2. Infinite impulse response (IIR)

 We won't get too deep into the theory, but for now just remember: FIR filters are easier to design, and can do anything you want if you use enough taps.
 IIR filters are more complicated, have potential to be unstable, but are more efficient (use less CPU and memory for the given filter).
 If someone just gives you a list of taps, it's assumed they are taps for an FIR filter.
 If they start mentioning "poles", they are talking about IIR filters.
-We will stick with FIR filters in this class
+We will stick with FIR filters in this textbook.

 Below is an example frequency response, showing the comparison of an FIR and IIR filter that do almost exactly the same filtering; they have a similar transition-width, which as we learned will determine how many taps are required.
 The FIR filter has 50 taps and the IIR filter has 12 poles, which is like having 12 taps in terms of computations required.